 Your doctor will tell you if you should be tested, your doctor will decide if you meet the criteria:

-- You have returned from overseas in the past 14 days, and you develop a respiratory illness with or without fever
+- You have returned from overseas in the past 14 days;

-- You have been in close contact with a confirmed COVID-19 case in the past 14 days, and you develop a respiratory illness with or without fever
+- You have been in close contact with someone diagnosed with COVID-19 in the past 14 days;

 Depending on your circumstances you may also be asked to help identify any other people that you have had close contact with (15 minutes of uninterrupted contact), between the possible infection starting point and when you have become aware of the possible infection.